We know COVID-19 continues to impose significant challenges for our researchers funded by Children with Cancer UK.

-Here we outline the ways that we are able to support you as we enter a new phase of the COVID-19 pandemic and restrictions begin to ease.
+Here we outline the ways that we are able to support you during this time.
 We will provide a flexible approach to our research awards, recognising that further delays might be inevitable as you adjust to restrictions on working patterns.
 Our team are continuing to work from home to support you and we ask to be kept informed of the impact COVID-19 is having on your research grant.
 Please email email@example.com to update us about any changes to your grant activity or concerns you may have.

-We strongly encourage our researchers to continue to utilise the Coronavirus Job Retention Scheme (CJRS) for higher education providers.
+We strongly encourage our researchers to continue to utilise the Coronavirus Job Retention Scheme (CJRS)if they are unable to work.
 This will provide the best possible chance to complete a research project within budget and protect medical research in the longer term.
-By working with the Association of Medical Research Charities (AMRC), we have received guidance underlining that researchers who receive funding from charities for salaries are eligible for this scheme.

 For all grants that are put on hold, we will automatically adjust the end date of your grant once it is re-activated to account for the time that the grant was in abeyance.
 When you are ready to restart your project, please contact us to agree a reactivation date.